 Haemangiomas near the eye

-Haemangiomas near the eye can have long-term effects on a child’s vision, so need to be checked by a specialist eye doctor (ophthalmologist).
-The haemangioma can press on the eyeball, causing it to go slightly out of shape, affecting how images are focused on the retina, which in turn alters the messages sent to the brain from the eye.
+Haemangiomas near the eye can have long-term effects on a child’s vision, so a specialist eye doctor (ophthalmologist) needs to check them.
+The haemangioma can press on the eyeball, causing it to go slightly out of shape, which alters the messages sent to the brain from the eye.

 Over time, the lazy eye loses the ability to see accurately.
-It is treated by forcing the brain to use the lazy eye instead of relying on the ‘good eye’.
-This is usually done by covering up the good eye or blurring its vision with eye drops.
-This forces the brain to use the lazy eye and over time, the vision usually improves.
+Our eye doctors treat this by forcing the brain to use the lazy eye instead of relying on the ‘good eye’, by covering up the good eye or blurring its vision with eye drops.
+This usually improves children’s vision.

 Haemangiomas on the lips

-Haemangiomas on the lips often become ulcerated and because ulcers are so painful the child may not want to feed.
+Haemangiomas on the lips often become ulcerated and might stop the child from feeding, because ulcers are so painful.
 Giving a child pain relief before feeding can help.
-It can also help to put some Vaseline® on the teat of the bottle (or around the nipple if breast feeding) as this will reduce friction and make feeding less painful.
+It can also help to put some Vaseline® on the teat of the bottle (or around the nipple if breastfeeding) as this will reduce friction and make feeding less painful.

-Due to their location, it is impossible to put a dressing on an ulcerated lip, and a child’s drooling means lip ulcers often take a long time to heal.
-Treatment with beta blockers may speed up healing.
+It’s impossible to put a dressing on an ulcerated lip and a child’s drooling means lip ulcers often take a long time to heal.
+As with haemangiomas near the eye, treatment with beta blockers may speed up healing.

 Haemangiomas obstructing the airway

 Haemangiomas on the child’s jaw, chin or neck can sometimes be associated with breathing difficulties.
-The first sign of this is stridor, a rasping sound with each breath.
+The first sign of this is a rasping sound with each breath (stridor).

-Antibiotics are recommended when an infection of an ulcerated haemangioma is suspected.
-These are usually given in the form of a cream or ointment to put directly on the ulcerated area, but widespread infection may need antibiotics in the form of a liquid as well.
+We recommend antibiotics if we suspect the ulcerated haemangioma is infected.
+These are usually given as a cream or ointment to put directly on the ulcerated area, but widespread infection may need antibiotics in the form of a liquid as well.
 Occasionally, a child might need intravenous (into a vein) antibiotics and a stay in hospital.

-A beta blocker called propranolol may be needed when the haemangioma is near the eye, lips, or nappy area.
-Treatment may need to continue for 18 months or longer but results are promising.
+Your child might need to take a beta blocker called propranolol when the haemangioma is near the eye, lips, or nappy area.
+Treatment may need to continue for 18 months or longer, but results are promising.